7 Different Types Of Pimples and the Best Ways to Treat Them

 And try not to pick at them, that can spread the infection and create even more cysts.
 And most importantly follow a balanced and healthy skincare routine to prevent future breakouts.

-Cystic acne is difficult to treat but your dermatologist can help with medications, retinoids, antibiotics and certain birth control pills (for women).
+Cystic acne is difficult to treat but your dermatologist can help with medications, retinoids, antibiotics, and certain birth control pills (for women).

 7. Milia (not a type of pimple but still one to know)